danielsaidi/ScrollKit/README.md

 ## About ScrollKit

-ScrollKit is a SwiftUI library that adds powerful scrolling features to SwiftUI, such as scroll offset tracking and scroll view headers that stretch out as you pull down and stick to the top when you scroll.
+ScrollKit adds powerful scrolling features to `SwiftUI`, such as scroll offset tracking and scroll view headers that stretch out as you pull down and stick to the top when you scroll.

 The result can look like this, or completely different: